Retirement Systems: General Description

 Federal Employees Retirement System—Employees first hired after December 31, 1983, are automatically covered under FERS and Social Security.

 Civil Service Retirement System—Generally, employees hired before 1984 are members of CSRS unless they elected coverage under FERS during one of the open seasons authorized for making such choices in 1987 and 1998 or they choose to join FERS after returning to federal employment from a break in service.

 Thrift Savings Plan—Federal employees covered either by FERS or CSRS/CSRS Offset can have deductions from their pay invested through the TSP, up to an annual dollar maximum.
-Newly hired employees have deductions made by default but may opt out; employees hired before August 2010 must opt in.
+Newly hired employees have 3 percent of salary deductions made by default but may change them or opt out; employees hired before August 2010 who are not investing must opt in.
 FERS participants also have additional funds invested on their behalf by their employing agencies, varying by the employee’s own investment level.
 See Chapter 6, Section 1.

 Retirement Systems: Basic Objectives and Design

 CSRS—The Civil Service Retirement System is a comprehensive system of entitlements that provides covered federal workers with a full range of pension benefits.
 In addition to annuities for workers who meet age and service criteria for voluntary retirement (under either standard or early retirement offer combinations), annuities are paid to workers whose jobs are terminated after they have reached certain specified levels of age and/or service.
 Benefits also are provided to workers who become unable to perform in their positions because of a disabling condition, and to dependents of deceased workers and retirees who meet certain conditions.
 Benefits are adjusted annually for inflation.

 CSRS Offset—Federal and postal employees separated from service for at least one year are automatically covered by Social Security if they resume federal or postal employment after 1983.
 However, those workers whose prior employment spanned at least five years of creditable service under CSRS have the right to re-enter that retirement system upon re-employment.
 To eliminate the overlap between CSRS and Social Security, Congress created a special category of coverage called CSRS Offset.
 The employee contribution is divided between Social Security and CSRS.
 The Social Security trust fund receives the same percentage amount as is contributed for everyone else covered by that program and the civil service retirement fund receives the rest.
 Total benefits are comparable to those received by employees under standard CSRS coverage, with the civil service portion offset by the benefit paid by Social Security.

 Federal and postal employees covered by CSRS or FERS are allowed to participate in the TSP, although workers covered by FERS are eligible for an important additional benefit: agency contributions.
 FERS participants receive an automatic contribution to their accounts from their employing agencies of an amount equal to 1 percent of salary, and their agencies also will contribute additional amounts in the form of matching payments to an employee’s investments.
-An agency will match each dollar saved up to 3 percent of pay and will contribute 50¢ for each additional dollar up to a total of 5 percent of pay invested, making a maximum total government contribution, counting the automatic contribution, equal to 5 percent of salary.
+An agency will match each dollar invested up to 3 percent of pay and will contribute 50¢ for each additional dollar up to a total of 5 percent of pay invested, making a maximum total government contribution, counting the automatic contribution, equal to 5 percent of salary.
 All employees may invest up to an annual dollar maximum, but there is no further government share for FERS participants above the 5 percent of salary level.
 Investors have a choice of stock, bond, and mixed funds, plus limited withdrawal and loan options while still employed.
 After separation, they have a choice of withdrawal options.

 Social Security—When the Social Security system was established in 1935, federal and postal employees were excluded, in part because the CSRS program already existed.
 This decision was effectively reversed for federal employees hired after 1983 with creation of the FERS program, which includes Social Security as a basic component.
 The creation of FERS also resulted in the creation of the CSRS Offset program, which also has a Social Security component.

 Social Security, named in law as the Old-Age, Survivors, and Disability Insurance (OASDI) program, provides a floor of support in old age and ensures that individuals dependent on a worker’s wages will not be without income if the worker dies or becomes disabled.
 Dependents can receive benefits based either on their own work histories or on the work histories of the primary beneficiary, up to certain specified levels.
 Benefits are automatically available to workers at age 62, reduced from what they would be if the worker waits until “full” retirement age (currently 66; see Computation of Social Security Benefits in Section 9 of this chapter) to draw benefits.
-Benefit levels are set so that, on average, if workers live out an average life expectancy from the point of beginning benefits, they receive approximately the same lifetime benefits regardless of whether they retire at 62, at the age of full benefits for them, at some point in between, or afterward up to age 70.
+Benefit levels are set so that, on average, if workers live out an average life expectancy from the point of beginning benefits, they receive approximately the same lifetime benefits regardless of whether they begin drawing benefits at 62, at the age of full benefits for them, at some point in between, or afterward up to age 70.
 There is no further increase for delaying beyond age 70.